kingdinner/gameAPI/README.md

 POST /api/user: Register a new user or update user information.

+POST /api/user/:userid: Register a new user or update user information.

 ## Request and Response Examples
 ### Register a New User
 #### Request: